CarterBaxter/CarterBaxter/Readme.md

 - 📎 **Education:**
   Attending **Utah Valley University (UVU)** **Degree**
-  Bachelors of Science in Software Engineering
+  Bachelor's of Science in Software Engineering
   Minor in Information Systems & Technology
   Expected Graduation: May 2025
   **Current Courses**

   - Software Engineering 3
-  - Analysis of Programing Languages
+  - Analysis of Programming Languages
-  - Internets and Router Management
+  - Internet and Router Management
   - Advanced Linux System Administration
   - Database Systems & Warehousing

-  **Apart of a Deep Learning study group**
+  **Member of a Deep Learning study group**
   _(We are dedicating one day a week to study deep learning concepts)_

 ---